 The Compensation Committee is charged with carrying out the Board's overall responsibilities relating to compensation of the Company's executive officers.
 The Compensation Committee has reviewed the following section entitled "Compensation Discussion and Analysis" and has discussed its contents with members of the Company's management.
-Based on its review and discussions, the Compensation Committee has recommended to the Board of Directors that the following section be included in the proxy statement, as well as in the Company's Annual Report on Form 10-K for the year ended December 31, 2009, through its incorporation by reference from the proxy statement.
+Based on its review and discussions, the Compensation Committee has recommended to the Board of Directors that the following section be included in the proxy statement, as well as in the Company's Annual Report on Form 10-K for the year ended December 31, 2010, through its incorporation by reference from the proxy statement.

-Submitted by the Compensation Committee of the Board of Directors:
+Submitted by the Compensation Committee of the Board of Directors (including members during 2010):

-Anthony Meeker, Chair James B. Hicks, Ph.D.
-Jon L. Justesen
+James B. Hicks, Ph.D., Chair Thomas J. Carley Jon L. Justesen Anthony Meeker